Mangalorean Catholics: Historical society

 The Mangalorean Catholics constituted a small community widely scattered across the South Canara district.
 Rather than being a closely knit and united group, the Goan Catholic immigrants and their progeny did not associate with the native Catholics on account of caste, origin, and language, and even among themselves were strongly divided by caste.
-The Hindus, including the indigenous Brahmins (mostly belonging to the Shivalli, Havyaka, and Kota sub-groups) and Bunts did not associate with the Catholics and would not admit them into their houses on account of their religion.
-However, a close contact was kept by the Catholics with the Hindus of the same caste who were refugees from Goa.
-Catholics would invite their Hindu cousins to festivities such as birth celebrations, weddings, and funeral feasts.
+The Hindu uppercastes, including the indigenous Brahmins (mostly belonging to the Shivalli, Havyaka, and Kota sub-groups) and Bunts did not associate with the Catholic Christians and would not admit them into their houses on account of their religion.
+However, a close contact was kept by the Catholic Christians with the Hindus of the same caste who were migrants from Goa.
+Catholic Christians would invite their Hindu cousins to festivities such as birth celebrations, weddings, and funeral feasts.
 The Hindus accepted such invitations.
-Unlike his Hindu counterpart, a high-caste Mangalorean Catholic did not consider himself polluted upon physical contact with a member of the lower caste, but members of different castes did not fraternise or invite each other home for dinner.
+Unlike the Hindu counterpart, a high-caste Mangalorean Catholic did not consider himself polluted upon physical contact with a member of the lower castes, but members of different castes did not fraternise or invite each other home for dinner.
+According to sociologist Vinay Rajath D, the relationship between caste and occupation was very tenuous among Catholic Christians, as Bamons as well as Sudirs consisted of cultivators, agricultural labourers, traders, masons, and cooks.

 Marriage between members of the various castes was not permitted, and such matches were strictly discouraged by the elders.
 For instance, a Bamonn boy would only marry a Bamonn girl and a Charodi boy would only marry a Charodi girl.
 The Bamonns and Charodis would invite neighbours and friends belonging to the Sudir and Gaudi castes to special occasions such as weddings and baptisms, although the latter would have to observe certain restrictions with regards to sitting and eating.
 The lower castes felt honoured if they were invited and usually accepted such invitations.
 The upper castes usually did not attend the ceremonies of the lower castes, even if expressly invited.

 It was difficult for the few priests who had accompanied the Christian emigrants to South Canara to look after them properly.
-Thus, the Gurkar system came into existence.
+Thus, the gurkar system came into existence.
 Gurkars were Mangalorean Catholic men of good moral character who were selected as headmen in Christian settlements.
 They were entrusted with the social and religious supervision of the community.
 After migration, the only possible occupation of a Mangalorean Catholic was agriculture, since they were skilled farmers.
 Every farmer practised carpentry, but it was quite primitive and unskilled, and other crafts and industries were non-existent.
 The mass was celebrated in Latin; but the sermon, the catechism, and the explication of the mysteries were delivered to the congregation in Konkani.